yashikam19/rag_pipeline/README.md

 * **Agentic Features**:
   - **Smart Search Agent:** Decides whether to call the vector database based on the query's relevance to precomputed document topics (headings).
   - **Practice Question Agent:** Generates practice questions for specific chapters on request.
-* **Text-to-Speech Integration**: Sarvam's `Text to Speech` API brings generated responses to life with voice output.
+* **Text-to-Speech Integration**: Sarvam's `Text to Speech` API brings the generated responses to life with voice output.
 * **Persistent Document Storage**: Uploaded PDFs are stored in Elasticsearch, so there's no need to re-upload the same file for future queries.